andersjanmyr/blackboard/Readme.md

 ### Add another message

 * - Alexa, tell message board to add message for Rasmus
-* -> Please, record message for Nina
+* -> Please, record message for Rasmus
 * Please, walk the dogs when you come home from school.
 * -> Added message for Rasmus: Please, walk the dogs when you come home from school.